 Push the sugary pumpkin spice latte aside and enjoy the pure taste of pumpkin in this beautifully spiced, warm smoothie that's packed with vitamins, fiber and heart-healthy fat.

-Get the Pumpkin Spice Smoothie recipe and nutritional info here.
+Get the Pumpkin Spice Smoothie recipe and nutrition info here.

 5. Paradise Smoothie